Aayush-Deshpande/Numpy/README.md

 # Numpy
-This repository contains learning materials for Numpy Lib
+This repository contains learning materials for Numpy Lib!